Intensity mapping of Loeb-Rybicki haloes from scattering of galactic Lyman-$\alpha$ emission by the diffuse intergalactic medium before reionization: Detectability of the signal

 in which $\lambda$ is the rest wavelength of the line (here Lyman-$\alpha$) and $\delta \nu$ is the spectral width of the observation.
 The $\theta_{\rm beam}$ is the beam size, given by the observed wavelength $\lambda_{\rm obs}$ and the diameter of the telescope dish, as $\theta_{\rm beam} = 1.22 \lambda_{\rm obs}/D_{\rm dish}$.

 { The noise parameters of the various surveys under consideration are listed in Table \ref{table:improved} and briefly described here. } For the CDIM-like survey, we use the parameters of the proposed Cosmic Dawn Intensity Mapper \citep[CDIM;][]{cdimreport2019} which covers the bandwidth $0.75 -7.5 \mu$m with 840 spectral channels and surveys a 300 deg$^2$ area of the sky. { SPHEREx\footnote{https://spherex.caltech.edu/page/instrument} is described following the specifications for the all-sky survey in \citet{cheng2022}.
-It assumes a noise sensitivity of 10 nW m$^2$/sr in the wavelength range centred around $2.5 \ \mu$m, which translates to $\sigma_{\rm N} = 8.33 \times 10^{-20}$ in units of erg cm$^{-2}$ s$^{-1}$ Hz$^{-1}$ / sr. It also assumes spectral channels of $\Delta \lambda = 0.04 \ \mu$m around the central wavelength, with a bandwidth covering the 1-5 $\mu$m range.} For the JWST intensity mapping survey, the sky brightness functions as an effective noise.
-We assume this to be given by the typical median zodiacal light in this wavelength range, $\sigma_{\rm N, JWST} = 0.15$ MJy/sr \citep[][see also Paper I]{rigby2023}.
-The telescope diameter is $D_{\rm dish} = 6.5$ m, with an assumed spectral resolution of $\lambda_{\rm obs}/\Delta \lambda$ = 700 (corresponding to the NIRISS specifications) and a survey size of 10 square arcmin.
+It assumes a noise sensitivity of 10 nW m$^2$/sr in the wavelength range centred around $2.5 \ \mu$m, which translates to $\sigma_{\rm N} = 8.33 \times 10^{-20}$ in units of erg cm$^{-2}$ s$^{-1}$ Hz$^{-1}$ / sr. It also assumes spectral channels of $\Delta \lambda = 0.04 \ \mu$m around the central wavelength, with a bandwidth covering the 1-5 $\mu$m range.}

 The power spectrum is modulated by the effects of the finite beam of the experiment \citep[see also, e.g.,][]{hpoiii, hp2023im} \footnote{ The present analysis of the beam effects is equivalent to other treatments for the window function used in the intensity mapping literature, e.g., \citet{lidz2011, heneka2017}.
 For a detailed explanation of this comparison, see e.g., Appendix C.3 of \citet{li2015}.}: